Decoding Neuronal Networks: A Reservoir Computing Approach for Predicting Connectivity and Functionality: Methods

-As seen in Fig. \ref{fig: paradigm}.b. and c., we assume that the signal sampled at each node is an input to and an output from a higher dimensional domain with a specific connectivity and functionality.
-At the input of the ANN, the signal at each node is transformed to a corresponding reservoir-state (in the reservoir domain) by a set of uncoupled weighted connections (Input layer).
-Each micro-reservoir, associated with a node in the macro-domain, represents a micro-neuronal circuit embedded at each of the measurement sites, and has inner interconnections which represent the connectivity of the micro-circuits (Reservoir Layer).
-Each such circuit performs a nonlinear transformation, creating an updated reservoir state, which on one side is stored as a memory to be integrated to the next time steps, and on the other side is used to form the next state of the macro-domain network by weighting and coupling all the micro-reservoir states (Output Layer); then the whole process repeats cyclically.
-This kind of recurrent network is known as \textit{Reservoir Computing Network} (RCN) and has been widely studied.
+As seen in Fig. \ref{fig: artificial neural network} and Figure \ref{fig: Synaptic description}, we assume that the signal sampled at each node is an input to and an output from a higher dimensional domain with specific connectivity and functionality.
+Each reservoir, associated with a node in the macro-domain, represents a micro-neuronal circuit embedded at each of the measurement sites and has inner interconnections that represent the connectivity of the micro-circuits.
+Each such circuit performs a nonlinear transformation, creating an updated reservoir state, which on one side is stored as a memory to be integrated into the next time steps, and on the other side is used to form the next state of the macro-domain network.